Opticos/gwsl/index.md

 ### Wait...
 Why is it called GWSL?
 From your title it looks like it should be called TFRAHIXSFW.
 Why didn't you call it that?

 Meh...
 That doesn't sound too great.
-GWSL2 stands for Graphical WSL2.
+GWSL stands for Graphical WSL.
 WSL in turn stands for Windows Subsystem for Linux. :-)

 ### Great.
 But there are other XServers for Windows.
-Why should I use GWSL2?
+Why should I use GWSL?

 There are several alternative XServers for Windows 10.
-Some are proprietary (and expensive).
+Some are proprietary (and costly).
 Some have not been updated for years.

+GWSL is Free.

-GWSL2 Builds on the VCXSRV XServer.
+GWSL Builds on the VCXSRV XServer.
 One of the best open source Windows Xservers.
-GWSL2 uses VCXSRV as a backend but adds many useful features.
+GWSL uses VCXSRV as a backend but adds many useful features.

-GWSL2 is Free.

 ### System Requirements